Ranby is a men’s prison in Retford, Nottinghamshire.

 You will be told the rules by an officer at the start of your visit.
 If you break the rules, your visit could be cancelled and you could be banned from visiting again.

 There is a visitors centre run by prison staff and Barnardo’s.
-Family and friends can relax, buy refreshments and get advice and support from the staff.
-The centre has seating, a children’s play area and access to hot drinks.
+There are no refreshments available and the children’s play area is not available to use at this time.

 Men at Ranby can apply for extended visits.
 These are run on a monthly basis.